SimpleDataLabsInc/prophecy-docs/docs/Spark/extensibility/gem-builder/gem-builder.md

 ### Validation

 The `validate` method performs validation checks so that in the case where there's any issue with any inputs provided for the user an Error can be displayed.
-In our example case if the Filter condition is empty.
+In our example case, this would happen if the Filter condition is empty.
 Similarly, you can add any validation on your properties.

 ````mdx-code-block
 <Tabs>